How to Start an LLC in Michigan (2024 Guide)

 1. Important Naming Guidelines for Michigan LLCs:

-Keep in mind that if you want to operate under one or more names other than your registered name, a Certificate of Assumed Name (Form SCL/CD 541) must be filed with the Michigan Department of Licensing and Regulatory Affairs Corporations, Securities & Commercial Licensing Bureau.
+Keep in mind that if you want to operate under a name other than your registered name, a Certificate of Assumed Name (Form SCL/CD 541) must be filed with the Michigan Department of Licensing and Regulatory Affairs Corporations, Securities & Commercial Licensing Bureau.

 For a complete list of naming rules in Michigan, we recommend checking out the Michigan Department of Licensing and Regulatory Affairs website.